 In biomedical engineering, you will learn to design and create complex medical devices and imaging technology, as well improve health care delivery systems and early detection methods.

-The program encourages you to master the fundamentals of engineering sciences, physiology and other biological sciences.
-Our carefully planned curriculum was created by biomedical industry and academic leaders in California and throughout the world and consists of labs, lectures, research and networking opportunities.
+The program encourages you to master the fundamentals of engineering, physical and life sciences.
+Our carefully planned curriculum was designed in consultation with industry and academic leaders in California and throughout the world and consists of labs, lectures, research and networking opportunities.
 The degree program is accredited by the Engineering Accreditation Commission of ABET.